React-js-Mastery/react-interview-quetion-answer/README.md

 </details>

-<h3>4.
-What is the difference between class and functional components?</h3>
+## 4. What is the difference between class and functional components?

 <details>
   <summary>Answer:</summary>